jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Change Management Hierarchy
 Material changes to worker-nodes are constrained by change management policies in their associated resource AND at the control-plane resource.
-For example, in a standalone profile, if a MachineConfigPool's change management policy apparently permitted material change in isolation, if material changes were not permitted by a change management policy in the ClusterVersion resource, changes for the MachineConfigPool will not be initiated.
+For example, in a standalone profile, if a MachineConfigPool's change management configuration apparently permits material changes from being initiated at a given moment, that is only the case if ClusterVersion is **also** permitting changes from being initiated at that time.

 The design choice is informed by a thought experiment: As a cluster lifecycle administrator for a Standalone cluster, who wants to achieve the simple goal of ensuring no material changes take place outside of a well defined